pauldedecker/commco-lab/README.md

 c) to gauge awareness of resources available to PWS.

-d) to assess needs and access to resources for speech-language pathologists, early childhood educators, teachers, guidance counsellors, health clinicians, etc.
+d) to assess needs and access to resources for speech-language pathologists, early childhood educators, teachers, guidance counsellors, and health clinicians.